Should You Sell Your California Business During a Recession?

 Your Business Valuation and the Pandemic

 Selling a business begins with a business valuation, and many business owners immediately ask what impact the pandemic and a global recession will have on their business value.
-The answer, like that of whether to sell your business or not, is complex and involves many factors to consider.
+The answer is complex and involves many factors to consider.

 Therefore, if your business provides a necessary service and is deemed essential, its business valuation may increase.
 This is especially true if your business is busier at this time, and business may increase as a result.
-Those who manufacture cleaning products and hand sanitizers are a good example of this.
+Those who manufacture goods in California are a good example of this.

 Financing for the Buyer